 Clerics who worship and believe in the god of the sun, as well as Pelor in Greyhawk and Lathander in the Forgotten Realms, adore the weapon.In summary, the sun blade is a magical longsword whose blade consists of pure sunlight.

 When the sun blade is deactivated, it will look like a longsword hilt with no blade.
 Any creature that is attuned to the sun’s blade could cause a bright radiant blade to appear or disappear by the force of will.

 The carrier of the sun’s blade can adjust the light emitted from the blade.
 The emitted light from the blade is capable of illuminating a radius of 20 feet to 60 feet or (6.2 to 17 meters).

 The sun blade is a weapon you can find or craft by yourself.
 We will discuss how to craft the sun blade later in this post.
 Read to the end to see how to craft the sun blade.

 The sun’s blade is a very light object that can be carried with the same dexterity as a longsword or shortsword, and it is permitted.You can also read Shortbow 5e: The Shortbow range 5e in Dungeon and Dragon

 Secondly, the light emitted by the blade of the sword is an actual sun-light or pure light from the sun, and its radiant energy is damaging to any undead creature.

 The Rumors and Legends of Sun Blade

-Many scholars believe that the different sun blade existed throughout the Dungeons were all modeled from the original Sunsword, that is, the first sentient weapon that was rumored to be lost in Barovia.
+Many scholars believe that the different sun blades that existed throughout the Dungeons were all modeled on the original Sunsword, that is, the first sentient weapon that was rumored to be lost in Barovia.